Vietnamese Pork Chops

 - Bell peppers / Carrots (if not pre-shredded) / Garlic (for pork and dressing) - Prep as directed.
 Store separately.
 (Can be done up to 5 days ahead)

-- Marinate pork - Combine garlic (the portion for the pork), Tamari and vinegar.
+- Marinate pork - Combine garlic (the portion for the pork), aminos and vinegar.
 Add pork and turn to coat in marinade.
 Marinate at least 20 minutes and up to 2 days.
 (Can be done up to 2 days ahead)

-- Make nuoc nam dressing - Combine water and sugar and boil (or heat in a microwave for 1 ½ to 2 minutes, until water is bubbling).
+- Make nuoc nam dressing - Combine water and honey and boil (or heat in a microwave for 1 ½ to 2 minutes, until water is bubbling).
 Mix with remaining dressing ingredients and season to taste with hot sauce.
-Adjust taste as needed - use fish sauce for more savory, more lime juice for tartness, more sugar for sweetness.
+Adjust taste as needed - use fish sauce for more savory, more lime juice for tartness, more honey for sweetness.
 (Can be done up to 5 days ahead)

 - Heat a skillet with oil over medium-high heat.
 Add pork chops to heated oil (discard marinade) and sear on each side for ~3 minutes.
 For thin pork chops, this should be enough heat to cook them through.
 If you're using thicker pork chops, lower heat and cover with a piece of foil until pork reaches 145F / 63C degrees.
 When done, let pork rest for ~5 minutes.

-- Slice pork and serve with rice noodle salad on the side.
+- Slice pork and serve with salad on the side.
 (Note: nuoc nam is a light, oil-free dressing so it will gather at the bottom of the bowl.
 Gently toss the salad right before serving to make sure everything is combined.)
 If you have extra nuoc nam, you can dip pork slices in the dressing.
 Enjoy!